hmcts/azure-policy/policies/allowed_servicebus_sku/README.md

-# HMCTS Disk SKU Policy
+# HMCTS servicebus SKU Policy

 The policy enables you to specify a set of SKUs for service bus that can be deployed in HMCTS.

 ## Required SKUs

-The specific SKU sizes that are enforced by the policy:
+The specific SKUs that are enforced by the policy:

 | Name             | Environments             |